xamarinfiles/talk-list/README.md

-# Presentations for Andy Lech and XamarinFiles.com
+# Presentations for Andy Lech and The Xamarin Files

 Demos and slide decks from different presentations about mobile development